Second Hand Rose (band): History

 The band features exaggerated stage shapes and performances, and simple banter lyrics.
-Some media call it "China's most glamorous rock band" because of vocalist Liang Longnan dressed as a woman.
+Some media call it "China's most glamorous rock band" because of vocalist Liang Longnan dressing as a woman.
 The band is known for its combination of traditional Chinese instruments with rock and roll fundamentals, as evident in their use of traditional Chinese instruments in both their recordings and live performances.
 Their debut album, Second Hand Rose Band, was released in 2004 and received critical acclaim in China and positive reviews on specialist music websites in the U.S.

-Long liked rock and roll when he was young, but because he came from a Chinese state-owned enterprise family, and at that time, they did not accept the rural culture of the Northeast, and felt that such things were backward and rustic.
-Because his hometown was lagging behind, he wants to leave there.
+Long liked rock and roll when he was young, but he came from a Chinese state-owned enterprise family, and at that time, they did not accept the rural culture of the Northeast, and felt that such things were backward and rustic.
+Because his hometown was lagging behind, he wanted to leave.
 At the time, he preferred big-city pop culture and was even more eager after meeting the rock band Black Panther from Beijing.
 While learning guitar, Liang Long met Sun Baoqi.
 In order to become a rock musician, Liang Long gave up the advantage of distributing jobs to the children of Chinese state-owned enterprises and went to Harbin where he worked as a security guard to save money to study music.
 In Harbin he met Wen Heng, Ma Chunyu, Ma Jinbing and brought Sun Baoqi on board, forming "black lens band".
 The Black Lens disbanded soon after forming because their members couldn't afford the stress of life.
 Each of the members went to find jobs.
 Liang long went to Beijing to continue to look for opportunities, but because his work was not favored by the record companies, his (retired) parents lost money.
 He had to return to Harbin penniless.
 He travelled to Beijing and submitted his own songs to various record companies in the hope of being appreciated, but he did not receive a response.

 The group was formed in August 2000.
 Before the release of their second album, the band was known as "Second Hand Rose Band".
 The word "Band" was dropped with the release of their second album, and they are now merely known as "Second Hand Rose".
 Over the years, the lineup of the band has changed frequently.
 Lead singer Liang Long and Chinese traditional instrument player Wu Zekun are the only two band members who have been with the band since it was formed, although guitar player Yao Lan has been with the band for several years.